rvcas/react-shopify/README.md

 ## TODO
 * Explain it all
+* Accidentally placed some containers in components folder and vice verse (my bad)
 * Add some features
   * Cart Modal (wasn't allowed to come along)
   * Cart Action (same reason^)